 Tennis.
 Inspired to play tennis like the pros?
 You can often find tennis rackets for just a few dollars.
 Tennis balls show up from time to time as well.

-There are many more sports that can be fun to learn (find all the sports you can see at Rio here), and buying second-hand from Goodwill means you’re saving money to test them out – along with diverting from the landfills and supporting our programs and services.
+There are many more sports that can be fun to learn and buying second-hand from Goodwill means you’re saving money to test them out – along with diverting from the landfills and supporting our programs and services.
 It’s a win-win-win.